 Any Australian who has entered the US is familiar with the I-94 card.
 It is the final say on how long you have until you must exit the US.

-If you are on an E-3 and you reenter the US, the I-94 must be dated past your visa renewal date.
-Mistakes often happen so always check the date in case a mistake is made.
+If you are on an E-3 and reenter the US, the I-94 must be dated past your visa renewal date.
+However, mistakes often happen, so always check the date in case a mistake is made.

 The video below with Immigration attorney Zjantelle Cammisa Markel explains more about the importance of checking the I-94 date every time you re-enter the United States.